Postgraduate Diploma in Dermatology in Clinical Practice (University of Buckingham)

 UEMS - European Union of Medical Specialists

-Why Study a Postgraduate Diploma in Dermatology in Clinical Practice (University of Buckingham) with Learna
+Why Study a Dermatology (The University of Buckingham) Postgraduate Diploma with Learna

 We have over 10 years’ experience delivering online courses, giving you access to flexible, affordable distance learning in partnership with world-leading educators.

 Our courses are 100% online.
 No fixed study times mean you can log in and learn whenever and wherever.

 Multidisciplinary - study in a group of doctors, nurses, pharmacists and other healthcare professionals.